an1245/falco-plugin-salesforce/README.md

 1. Log in to Salesforce as an Administrator
 2. Navigate to the Setup menu
 3. Navigate to Administration -> Users and set up a new user for Falco
+4. Make sure the user License is *Salesforce* and the profile is *Minimum Access - Salesforce*

 5. Navigate to Administration -> Permission Sets, click *New* and give the profile a label and API name